virtualparadox/BBMap/docs/readme.txt

 maxsites2=<800>		Don't analyze (or print) more than this many alignments per read. minaveragequality=<0>	(maq) Discard reads with average quality below this.

+Post-Filtering Parameters:

+idfilter=0              Different than "minid".
+No alignments will be allowed with an identity score lower than this value.
+This filter occurs at the very end and is unrelated to minratio, and has no effect on speed unless set to 1.
+Range is 0-1. subfilter=-1            Ban alignments with more than this many substitutions. insfilter=-1            Ban alignments with more than this many insertions. delfilter=-1            Ban alignments with more than this many deletions. indelfilter=-1          Ban alignments with more than this many indels. editfilter=-1           Ban alignments with more than this many edits. inslenfilter=-1         Ban alignments with an insertion longer than this. dellenfilter=-1         Ban alignments with a deletion longer than this.

 Output Parameters:
 out=<outfile.sam>	Write output to this file.
 If out=null, output is suppressed.
 If you want to output paired reads to paired files, use a "#" symbol, like out=mapped#.sam.
 Then reads1 will go to mapped1.sam and reads2 will go to mapped2.sam.
 (NOTE: split output currently diabled for .sam format, but allowed for native .txt format).
 To print to standard out, use "out=stdout"